aidenybai/hundred/README.md

-# `tiny-vdom`
+# 🪶 `tiny-vdom`

-Smallest possible virtual DOM implementation.
+### Hyper-lightweight Virtual DOM

+`tiny-vdom` is intended to be the most lightweight virtual DOM implementation, and is a proof-of-concept and a learning resource more than a tool you should actually use in production.

 > Note: If you're looking for something a bit more comprehensive, check out [Million](https://github.com/aidenybai/million)